A paperfolding paradise

 Please contact me if you know any of this information is

 incorrect or if you have any other information that

 should be added.
 Thank you.

-The Sanbo design is a tray or box on legs.
-It is sometimes found written as Sambo or Sanbow but I believe that Sanbo should be preferred.
+Sanbo is sometimes found written in the paperfolding literature as Sambo or Sanbow but I believe that Sanbo should be preferred.

 This print by the Japanese designer Nishikawa Sukenobu (1671-1750) shows ladies folding paper.
 Among the designs they have folded is the Sanbo.
 This print probably dates to around 1720 but can be no later than 1750 when Nishikawa Sukenobu died.